-Avalanche Lake is an inspiring hike accessed via easy trail in Glacier National Park.
+Avalanche Lake is an inspiring hike accessed via easy trail in Glacier National Park, Montana, USA.

 After hiking Sunrift Gorge, the drive west on Going-To-The-Sun Road crosses Logan Pass at the Continental Divide, then continues down the west side on SPECTACULAR, narrow highway clinging to the sides of mountains.
 Driver distraction is not an option but the incredible scenery makes it virtually impossible.
 Periodic turnouts along the route promote appreciation for surrounding, magnificent terrain.